 If you’ve never made it before, French onion soup starts with onions seasoned and simmered until soft and caramelized with that sweet oniony flavor.

 The onions are simmered in beef (or vegetable) stock before it is placed in heatproof bowls, topped with toast cheese before being broiled to a cheesy brown crust.

 There are various modified recipes for French onion soup.
-Some add a bit of dry wine, apple cider vinegar, or herbs (like coriander, garam masala and so on).
+Some add a bit of dry wine, apple cider vinegar, or herbs (like coriander, garam masala, and so on).
 I also saw some people using cumin as a great substitute for coriander but not very often.

 On the other hand, some replace toast and regular cheese with French toast and Gruyere.
-This is up to your preferences and availability of ingredients in your area.
+This is up to your preferences and the availability of ingredients in your area.